-- medicines for bacterial infections (antibiotics), such as clarithromycin, nafcillin, rifampin and telithromycin - medicines for fungal infections, such as ketoconazole, itraconazole, posaconazole and voriconazole - some medicines for high blood pressure, such as bosentan - HIV medicines, such as saquinavir, ritonavir, indinavir, nelfinavir, lopinavir, efavirenz and etravirine - antiviral medicines, such as telaprevir - antidepressant medicines, such as nefazodone - medicines to treat epilepsy, such as carbamazepine and phenytoin - medicines to treat certain types of sleep disorders, such as modafinil - St. John's wort, an herbal medicine used to treat depression - grapefruit.
+- medicines for bacterial infections (antibiotics), such as clarithromycin, nafcillin, rifampin and telithromycin - medicines for fungal infections, such as ketoconazole, itraconazole, posaconazole and voriconazole - some medicines for high blood pressure, such as bosentan - HIV medicines, such as saquinavir, ritonavir, indinavir, nelfinavir, lopinavir, efavirenz and etravirine - antiviral medicines, such as telaprevir - antidepressant medicines, such as nefazodone - medicines to treat epilepsy, such as carbamazepine and phenytoin - medicines to treat certain types of sleep disorders, such as modafinil - St. John's wort, an herbal medicine used to treat depression - medicines to treat high cholesterol (statins), such as rosuvastatin, atorvastatin, simvastatin, and lovastatin. - grapefruit.
 Do not drink grapefruit juice or eat grapefruit, or products containing grapefruit extracts, star fruit, pomegranate, Seville oranges or other similar fruits.
 They may change the amount of IBRANCE in your body.

-Other drugs not listed here may also interact with IBRANCE
+Other medicines not listed here may also interact with IBRANCE